fbpx

 Learning to Code is Easier Than Ever

 Computer programming is useful and interesting in its own right, but there’s another reason why so many people are so eager to learn this skill.
 Job seekers in 2016 face a difficult and uncertain employment market.
 Competition is high, many graduates face student loan debt, and millennials are increasingly unable to pursue things like home ownership.
-In this tough economic climate, computer programming jobs stand out as one of the few remaining professions that can essentially guarantee a comfortable middle-class lifestyle.
+In this economic climate, computer programming jobs stand as one of the few professions that can guarantee a comfortable lifestyle.

 Simply put, computer programming pays quite well.
 According to the United States Bureau of Labor Statistics, the median annual wage for computer programmers in 2014 was $77,550.
 Even the bottom 10% of programmers earned a respectable $44,140.
 For millennials facing high student debt and a job market dominated by low-paying service industry positions, it’s no wonder programming is so appealing.

 Not only does computer programming pay very well, but the barrier to entry isn’t all that high.
 Over two thirds of IT workers do not have a four-year college degree.
 Of those that do have a degree, 38% majored in something other than mathematics or computer science.
-Programming and IT require skills that can be developed independently, and these jobs can be accessible for capable individuals without a relevant formal educational background.
+Programming and IT demand skills that individuals can independently cultivate.
+Capable people, sans formal education, can access these job opportunities.

 Could the popularity of computer programming be its undoing?
 Recently, an oversupply of recent law graduates has left many JDs underemployed and burdened by substantial debt.
 Could the same thing happen with programming?
 It’s difficult to say.
 However, the most obvious threat to programmers’ job security isn’t an over-saturated domestic market.
 Instead, the threat comes from overseas.